 AICS handles data uploads without any need for you to handle configuration of MinIO.
-However, if you are interested in more detailed information about this component, or need to troubleshoot Minio behavior, see the Minio web site and documentation.
+However, if you are interested in more detailed information about this component, see the MinIO web site and documentation.

 The MongoDB Container

 A highly scalable, highly available no-SQL database which is especially efficient at handling large batches of JSON format data.
 It also supports fast, efficient queries of that data.
 Starting in MongoDB 3.2, WiredTiger is the default storage engine for MongoDB.

 - Links to additional information about Mongo DB: